- Home

 - Women’s Health

 PCOS (polycystic ovary syndrome) is a common condition that affects hormone levels in women.
+In May 2026 it was officially renamed polyendocrine metabolic ovarian syndrome (PMOS), though many people still know it as PCOS.
 It causes the body to produce more male hormones than usual, which can lead to irregular or missed periods and make it harder to get pregnant.

-Although there is no cure for PCOS, there are effective treatments available to help manage symptoms.
+Although there is no cure for PCOS (PMOS), there are effective treatments available to help manage symptoms.

 More Information

-What Is PCOS and How Does It Affect Fertility?
+What Is PCOS (PMOS) and How Does It Affect Fertility?

 PCOS can make it harder to get pregnant because it can stop the body from ovulating regularly, which is key to natural conception.